techbelle/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.getIndexes()

-What you're seeing is the name of the index, the database and collection it was created against and the fields included in the index.
+What you're seeing is the name of the index and the fields included in the index.

-Now, back to our discussion about schema-less collections.
+Now, back to our discussion about "schemaless" collections.
 Insert a totally different document into `unicorns`, such as:

-	db.unicorns.insert({name: 'Leto',
-		gender: 'm',
-		home: 'Arrakeen',
-		worm: false})
+	db.unicorns.insertOne({name: 'Leto', gender: 'm', home: 'Arrakeen', worm: false})

 And, again use `find` to list the documents.
 Once we know a bit more, we'll discuss this interesting behavior of MongoDB, but hopefully you are starting to understand why the more traditional terminology wasn't a good fit.

 ## Mastering Selectors ##
-In addition to the six concepts we've explored, there's one practical aspect of MongoDB you need to have a good grasp of before moving to more advanced topics: query selectors.
-A MongoDB query selector is like the `where` clause of an SQL statement.
+In addition to the six concepts we've explored, there's one practical aspect of MongoDB you need to have a good grasp of before moving to more advanced topics: query selectors or predicates.
+A MongoDB query predicate is like the `WHERE` clause of an SQL statement.
 As such, you use it when finding, counting, updating and removing documents from collections.
 A selector is a JSON object, the simplest of which is `{}` which matches all documents.
 If we wanted to find all female unicorns, we could use `{gender:'f'}`.

 Before delving too deeply into selectors, let's set up some data to play with.
 First, remove what we've put so far in the `unicorns` collection via: `db.unicorns.remove({})`.
 Now, issue the following inserts to get some data we can play with (I suggest you copy and paste this):

-	db.unicorns.insert({name: 'Horny',
-		dob: new Date(1992,2,13,7,47),
-		loves: ['carrot','papaya'],
-		weight: 600,
-		gender: 'm',
-		vampires: 63});
-	db.unicorns.insert({name: 'Aurora',
-		dob: new Date(1991, 0, 24, 13, 0),
-		loves: ['carrot', 'grape'],
-		weight: 450,
-		gender: 'f',
-		vampires: 43});
-	db.unicorns.insert({name: 'Unicrom',
-		dob: new Date(1973, 1, 9, 22, 10),
-		loves: ['energon', 'redbull'],
-		weight: 984,
-		gender: 'm',
-		vampires: 182});
-	db.unicorns.insert({name: 'Roooooodles',
-		dob: new Date(1979, 7, 18, 18, 44),
-		loves: ['apple'],
-		weight: 575,
-		gender: 'm',
-		vampires: 99});
-	db.unicorns.insert({name: 'Solnara',
-		dob: new Date(1985, 6, 4, 2, 1),
-		loves:['apple', 'carrot',
-			'chocolate'],
-		weight:550,
-		gender:'f',
-		vampires:80});
-	db.unicorns.insert({name:'Ayna',
-		dob: new Date(1998, 2, 7, 8, 30),
-		loves: ['strawberry', 'lemon'],
-		weight: 733,
-		gender: 'f',
-		vampires: 40});
-	db.unicorns.insert({name:'Kenny',
-		dob: new Date(1997, 6, 1, 10, 42),
-		loves: ['grape', 'lemon'],
-		weight: 690,
-		gender: 'm',
-		vampires: 39});
-	db.unicorns.insert({name: 'Raleigh',
-		dob: new Date(2005, 4, 3, 0, 57),
-		loves: ['apple', 'sugar'],
-		weight: 421,
-		gender: 'm',
-		vampires: 2});
-	db.unicorns.insert({name: 'Leia',
-		dob: new Date(2001, 9, 8, 14, 53),
-		loves: ['apple', 'watermelon'],
-		weight: 601,
-		gender: 'f',
-		vampires: 33});
-	db.unicorns.insert({name: 'Pilot',
-		dob: new Date(1997, 2, 1, 5, 3),
-		loves: ['apple', 'watermelon'],
-		weight: 650,
-		gender: 'm',
-		vampires: 54});
-	db.unicorns.insert({name: 'Nimue',
-		dob: new Date(1999, 11, 20, 16, 15),
-		loves: ['grape', 'carrot'],
-		weight: 540,
-		gender: 'f'});
-	db.unicorns.insert({name: 'Dunx',
-		dob: new Date(1976, 6, 18, 18, 18),
-		loves: ['grape', 'watermelon'],
-		weight: 704,
-		gender: 'm',
-		vampires: 165});
+	db.unicorns.insertMany([
+      {name: 'Horny', dob: ISODate("1992-03-13T07:47"),
+          loves: ['carrot','papaya'], weight: 600, gender: 'm', vampires: 63},
+      {name: 'Aurora', dob: ISODate("1991-01-24T13:00"),
+          loves: ['carrot', 'grape'], weight: 450, gender: 'f', vampires: 43}, {name: 'Unicrom', dob: ISODate("1973-02-09T22:10"),
+          loves: ['energon', 'redbull'], weight: 984, gender: 'm', vampires: 182}, {name: 'Roooooodles', dob: ISODate("1979-08-18T18:44"),
+          loves: ['apple'], weight: 575, gender: 'm', vampires: 99}, {name: 'Solnara', dob: ISODate("1985-07-04T02:01"),
+          loves:['apple', 'carrot', 'chocolate'], weight:550, gender:'f', vampires:80},
+      {name:'Ayna', dob: ISODate("1998-03-07T08:30"),
+          loves: ['strawberry', 'lemon'], weight: 733, gender: 'f', vampires: 40}, {name:'Kenny', dob: ISODate("1997-07-01T10:42"),
+          loves: ['grape', 'lemon'], weight: 690, gender: 'm', vampires: 39}, {name: 'Raleigh', dob: ISODate("2005-05-03T00:57"),
+          loves: ['apple', 'sugar'], weight: 421, gender: 'm', vampires: 2}, {name: 'Leia', dob: ISODate("2001-10-08T14:53"),
+          loves: ['apple', 'watermelon'], weight: 601, gender: 'f', vampires: 33}, {name: 'Pilot', dob: ISODate("1997-03-01T05:03"),
+          loves: ['apple', 'watermelon'], weight: 650, gender: 'm', vampires: 54}, {name: 'Nimue', dob: ISODate("1999-12-20T00:16:15"),
+          loves: ['grape', 'carrot'], weight: 540, gender: 'f'}, {name: 'Dunx', dob: ISODate("1976-07-18T18:18"),
+          loves: ['grape', 'watermelon'], weight: 704, gender: 'm', vampires: 165}
+    ]);

 Now that we have data, we can master selectors. `{field: value}` is used to find any documents where `field` is equal to `value`. `{field1: value1, field2: value2}` is how we do an `and` statement.
 The special `$lt`, `$lte`, `$gt`, `$gte` and `$ne` are used for less than, less than or equal, greater than, greater than or equal and not equal operations.
 For example, to get all male unicorns that weigh more than 700 pounds, we could do:

-	db.unicorns.find({gender: 'm',
-		weight: {$gt: 700}})
+	db.unicorns.find({gender: 'm', weight: {$gt: 700}})
-	//or (not quite the same thing, but for
-	//demonstration purposes)
-	db.unicorns.find({gender: {$ne: 'f'},
-		weight: {$gte: 701}})
+	// or similar but not quite the same: db.unicorns.find({gender: {$ne: 'f'}, weight: {$gte: 701}})

 The `$exists` operator is used for matching the presence or absence of a field, for example:

-	db.unicorns.find({
-		vampires: {$exists: false}})
+	db.unicorns.find({vampires: {$exists: false}})

 should return a single document.
-The '$in' operator is used for matching one of several values that we pass as an array, for example:
+The `$in` operator is used for matching one of several values that we pass as an array, for example:

-    db.unicorns.find({
-    	loves: {$in:['apple','orange']}})
+    db.unicorns.find({loves: {$in:['apple','orange']}})

 This returns any unicorn who loves 'apple' or 'orange'.

-If we want to OR rather than AND several conditions on different fields, we use the `$or` operator and assign to it an array of selectors we want or'd:
+Multiple conditions separated by `,` are implicitly connected by `AND`.
+If we want to `OR` rather than `AND` several conditions on different fields, we use the `$or` operator and assign to it an array of selectors we want to `OR`:

-	db.unicorns.find({gender: 'f',
-		$or: [{loves: 'apple'},
-		      {weight: {$lt: 500}}]})
+	db.unicorns.find({gender: 'f', $or: [{loves: 'apple'}, {weight: {$lt: 500}}]})

 The above will return all female unicorns which either love apples or weigh less than 500 pounds.